chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 # Information Gathering

 ## Nmap
-We begin our reconnaissance by running an Nmap scan checking default scripts and testing for vulnerabilities.
+We begin our enumeration by running Nmap to find open ports and enumerate services.

 ```console
 root@silence:~# nmap -sC -sV 10.10.10.171